 My Background

 In 2002, I found cocaine.
-Combined with alcohol and insecurity I quickly went from a kid graduating high school to strung out and barely hanging on.
+Combined with insecurity and unresolved trauma, I quickly went from a kid graduating high school to strung out and barely hanging on.

 Just after my 18th birthday I committed a robbery and separate shooting.
 I was rightly arrested and remember feeling a huge sense of relief that someone had stopped me because I hadn't been able to stop myself.